 Then, it’ll troll your phone apps and highlight any that are available on the Q6FN; choose to download Hulu, for example, and it’ll import your username and password and instantly log you into the TV app.
 In theory, you’ll have your TV all set up with all your favorite streaming options in minutes.

 But Samsung doesn’t want you to have to enter each app to search for content.
 Instead, they’ve added Universal Guide, which curates both your live and on-demand content into simple categories like Comedy or Sports.
-So your new episodes of Game of Thrones from HBO GO and Stranger Things from Netflix could sit side-by-side in one Sci-Fi/Fantasy category.
+So your new episodes of Watchmen from HBO GO and Black Mirror from Netflix could sit side-by-side in one Sci-Fi/Fantasy category.

 Still, we’re very optimistic about how Samsung’s new features will make its TVs a hub for your smart tech and various streaming apps.
 Sure, you’ll find all of those features on Samsung’s cheaper UHDs, but they don’t support Ambient mode or full color volume.

 Overall, we liked what we saw from the Q6FN.
-It's QLED at an economy price, and honestly many readers may not feel the need to pay hundreds or thousands more for better brightness and contrast.
-We're impressed with Samsung's base model, however, it's definitely worth checking out the mid-range Q7FN before going all in on Samsung's most affordable (and least powerfully spec'd) QLED TV.
+It's a QLED TV at an economy price, and honestly many readers may not feel the need to pay hundreds or thousands more for better brightness and contrast.
+We're impressed with Samsung's base model, however, it's definitely worth checking out the mid-range Q7FN before going all in on Samsung's most affordable (and least powerfully specced) QLED TV.